 Toronto's premium bar tier has grown considerably more sophisticated in the past five years.
 Bar Raval on College Street operates with a Gaudi-inspired room and a program built around Spanish-inflected drinks and snacks.
 Bar Pompette anchors a natural wine sensibility in the Annex.
 Bar Mordecai in Kensington runs a focused, technically precise cocktail operation.
 And Civil Liberties has long occupied a particular niche in the city's cocktail conversation.

 Archive's positioning is distinct from all of them.
 Where many of Toronto's most-discussed bars are cocktail-first operations with wine as a secondary consideration, Archive inverts that hierarchy.
 The wine list is the argument the room is making.
 Cocktail offerings exist, but they function within a beverage program that treats wine as the primary discipline.
-That is a less common configuration in Toronto's bar tier, and it places Archive in a peer set that extends beyond the city's cocktail circuit.
+That is a less common configuration in Toronto's bar tier, and it places Archive in a comparable set that extends beyond the city's cocktail circuit.

 The Little Portugal Setting